EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 Although I'm not used to expecting to feel good, I'm working on it evidenced by the fact that I'm no longer binge-eating - it's becoming more familiar to me to feel good in my body.

-If you find yourself doing something that's unhelpful to you - that you know you don't want to be doing it but you do it anyway - there might be an overarching limiting belief causing you to self-sabotage.
+If you find yourself doing something that's unhelpful to you - that you know you don't want to be doing, but you do anyway - there might be an overarching limiting belief causing you to self-sabotage.

 Find that belief - dig out that gnarly root - and watch your life transform.